 The FDA is proposing a ban on menthol cigarettes

-The U.S. Food and Drug Administration is proposing a ban on menthol flavored cigarettes and all cigar flavorings, except for tobacco, the agency said Thursday.
+The Food and Drug Administration is proposing a ban on menthol-flavored cigarettes and all cigar flavorings, except for tobacco, the agency said Thursday.

 The agency says the proposal has the potential to significantly reduce disease and death from tobacco by "reducing youth experimentation and addiction."